 Welcome to the official site of the 2020/21 Leinster Orienteering Championships.

-The Leinster Championships have unfortunately had to be postponed for the 3rd time due to Covid 19.
-Due to the level 5 restrictions, the 2020 Leinster Orienteering Championships cannot go ahead as planned on the 29th November.
-And so, LOC 2020 will now become LOC 2021!
-We have set April 11th 2021 as the new(est) date for the championships at Carnawaddy, all things going well.
-Some participants may find that they will need to change class next year, but we will deal with that nearer to the time.
+The Leinster Championships have unfortunately had to be postponed due to Covid 19 once again, until a date later in the year.
+We have learnt not to give a date by now.
+A date will be set when we are reasonably confident that it can take place.
+Apologies to all who had entered.
+The Leinster Orienteering Championships 2020 will be LOC 2021!
+Some participants may find that they will need to change class, but we will deal with that nearer to the time.
 All entries will stand for next year, and participants who have received refunds and who wish to reenter, please email Alex.